 Hyde was taken to Saint Francis Medical Center in Hartford, where she was pronounced dead.

-According to the Independent, Hyde served the Obama administration for eight years filling various roles in the Office of Management and Budget and State Department.
+According to the Independent, Hyde served the for eight years filling various roles in the Office of Management and Budget and State Department.
 Hyde also served as CEO of the Millennium Challenge Corporation.

 Prior to her work with the Obama administration Hyde served as Special Assistant to the Deputy Attorney General during Bill Clinton's tenure as president and also served as counsel to the 9/11 Commission.

 The National Security Transportation Board (NTSB) is investigating the accident.
-An agency spokesperson told The New York Times that the NTSB is in the process of interviewing the flight's crew members and other passengers and has taken possession of the cockpit voice recorder and flight data recorders.
+An agency spokesperson told The Times that the NTSB is in the process of interviewing the flight's crew members and other passengers and has taken possession of the cockpit voice recorder and flight data recorders.

 NBC News reports that five people were aboard the private jet, which is owned by Conexon, a company based in Kansas City, Missouri, according to a Federal Aviation Administration database.